dalong0514/readnotes/20210106计算原文/2021060Learning-React2Ed/2021060Learning-React1101.md

 Incorporating the Router

 To demonstrate the capabilities of the React Router, we'll build a classic starter website complete with About, Events, Products, and Contact Us sections.
-Although this website will feel as though it has multiple pages, there's only one—it's an SPA, a single-page application (see Figure 11-1).
+Although this website will feel as though it has multiple pages, there's only one — it's an SPA, a single-page application (see Figure 11-1).

 Figure 11-1.
 Simple website with link navigation